-Set the spotlight on artistic excellence and play a key role in career development
+Play a key role in career development and artistic excellence

 We’re passionate about supporting the next generation of singers, instrumentalists and composers.
 Spotting and supporting burgeoning talent has historically been an integral aim of our work, and remains a focus today.